jonlpersson/ed-latimore/site/_posts/2021-08-27-how-to-be-likeable.md

 Though that’s a great place to start, when trying to create a connection with others you want to listen to their answers and ask follow-up questions.

 Asking follow-up questions helps strengthen bonds and makes people feel you value their input.
+Conversation and listening skills go a long way when it comes to being a more likable person.&nbsp;

 In a Harvard Study on the value of questions for relationship building, it was found that follow-up questions, or asking the right questions at the right time, [made you more likeable](https://www.inc.com/thomas-koulopoulos/harvard-study-reveals-that-one-word-is-secret-to-being-likable-emotionally-intelligent.html).

 However, asking questions alone is creepy and interrogating.
 In order to foster bonding, you have to share in the vulnerability as well.
+This can seem like hard work for some people, but it is worth it because it is extraordinarily helpful.&nbsp;

 And that’s where emotional intelligence comes in.